jenniferolenchak/HollanderGroup/README.md

 In this section, each group member needs to provide a brief description of what they worked on during the sprint.
 Keep this short and to the point.
 Your trello board and commit history will provide the details

-* Jennifer Olenchak - Created Demonstration Video, Expanded on UI Diagrams, Created Velocity Chart
+* Jennifer Olenchak - Created Demonstration Video, Expanded UI Diagrams, Created Velocity Chart, Researched Selenium
 * Robin Perlman - Created Automated Tests for Url Paths, Reorganized Github Project Directory, Reviewed Selenium
 * Amen Naeem - Edited Automated Tests, Reviewed System Design Documents, Updated Requirements
 * Allen Pereira - Created Administrative Portal, Fixed Template Paths, Performed Database Migrations